apisync/apisync-rails/README.md

 ```

 **Explanation**

+**sync_if** defines if the item should be synchronized.
+The method with the
+name of the symbol will be called.
+When `true`, the item will be saved on
+ApiSync.
+Remove this if you always want to push to ApiSync (recommended).

 **attribute** specifies one value to be sent to ApiSync.
 Pass the
 attribute name as parameter, e.g `attribute :brand`.